lanyiyun/Data-Source-Description/Data Source Description.md

 Data Scrape
 -----------
-Data were scraped from the above web page starting from the most recent posts in a decending order.
-Rental information regarding Title, Post Date, Price, Number of Bedrooms, Square Foots, Location, URL are obtained and stored in the form of data frame in R for analysis.
+Data were scraped from the above web page ([Install] `devtools::install_github("adletaw/craigr")`) starting from the most recent posts in a decending order.Rental information regarding Title, Post Date, Price, Number of Bedrooms, Square Foots, Location, URL are obtained and stored in the form of data frame in R for analysis.

 For example, scaped rental information will be aquired as follows,